lexdene/py-sniper/docs/index.md

-# py-sniper
+# sniper

-a Python restful web framework base on asyncio
+sniper is a Python asynchronous restful web framework base on asyncio.

+[asyncio][] is a Python standard library new in Python 3.4 which provides infrastructure for writing concurrent code and asynchronous network servers.

+## Prerequisites

+sniper support Python >= 3.5.

+sniper should run on any operating system, but it has been fully tested only on Linux.

+## Installation

+    pip install sniper

 ## Hello world